erigontech/erigon/cmd/blockimporter/Readme.md

 blockimporter [--evm <EVMC_CANISTER_URL>] [--db <DATABASE_PATH>] [--secondary-blocks-url <PATH TO A SECONDARY SOURCE OF BLOCKS>]
 ```

-# Running Ottrerscan with blockimporter
+# Running blockimporter with rpcdaemon

+You can use rpcdaemon to setup an endpoint with JSON RPC server to access the blockchain state from blockimporter.

 To build the project just run in the project folder.